This Week's Economic Roundup

 In the 12 months ending in January, consumer prices rose by 2.1 percent, the report said.

-Leading Indicators Steady Gains in consumer expectations kept the index of leading economic indicators growing by a modest 0.1 percent in January, the Conference Board reported Wednesday.
+Gains in consumer expectations kept the index of leading economic indicators growing by a modest 0.1 percent in January, the Conference Board reported Wednesday.

 Four out of 10 components of the index improved last month, including real money supply, consumer expectations, weekly jobless claims, and stock prices, the New York-based private research group said.